Ailrun/rxpressive/README.md

 ## Warning

 **THIS PACKAGE IS NOW UNDER DEVELOPMENT.
-APIs may not completed or unstable.**
+APIs are not completed and subject to change.**

 Basically, this framework uses server framework [Express][Express] and reactive library [RxJS][RxJS].
-If you are not familiar with those framework/library, I recommand you to read documents about them first.
+If you are not familiar with those framework/library, I recommend you to read documents about them first.

 ## Example